 - Passing Out

-Suddenly stopping to consume Fentanyl may cause withdrawal, primarily if you have used it for a long time or in high doses.
-It is crucial toconsult with a medical professionalif you want to quit the addiction.
+Suddenly stopping Fentanyl use may cause withdrawal symptoms.
+Primarily, if you have used it for a long time or in high doses, it is crucial toconsult with a medical professionalif you want to quit the addiction.

-Medical professionals know different rehab aspects that you might not be aware of and are trained to handle the situation with expertise.
+Every aspect of rehabilitation is handled by trained medical professionals.
 Schedule an appointment with a physician through your insurance company, or ask for help from a loved one to make an appointment if you feel overwhelmed.

 Like other opioid addictions, treating the addiction with behavioral therapies is effective for people with a fentanyl addiction.